grafana/jsonnet-libs/apache-cassandra-mixin/README.md

 }
 ```

-In order for the selectors to properly work for system logs ingested into your logs datasource, please also include the matching `instance`, `job`, and `cluster` labels onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.
+In order for the selectors to properly work for system logs ingested into your logs datasource, please also include the matching `instance`, `job`, and `cassandra_cluster` labels onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.

 ```yaml
 scrape_configs: